front-commerce/developers.front-commerce.com/source/_posts/front-commerce-2.3.md

 ---
-title: "Release: Front-Commerce 2.3"
+title: "2.3: advanced Magento 2 features, new Payment methods and performance improvements"
 date: 2021-01-13
 ---

 Front-Commerce 2.3 is our first release of 2021.
-It contains an increased support of Magento 2 advanced features, new Payment methods and performance improvements.
-Read more about this version.
+It contains an increased support of Magento 2 advanced features (such as more product types, guest checkout and product reviews), new Payment methods and performance improvements.

 <!-- more -->